publicinnovation/openorg/chapters/3_social-impact-model.md

 - Bason, C. (2010). *Leading Public Sector Innovation: Co-creating for a Better Society*.
 The Policy Press.
 - Brown, T. (2012).
 "Why social innovators need design thinking."
 McKinsey and Company.
 Retrieved from http://voices.mckinseyonsociety.com/why-social-innovators-need-design-thinking/
 - Ewing Marion Kauffman Foundation.
 (2012, October 9).
 "Entrepreneur Guru Brad Feld Illustrates How to Build a Startup Community in New Kauffman Sketchbook Video."
 Retrieved from http://www.kauffman.org/newsroom/2012/10/entrepreneur-guru-brad-feld-illustrates-how-to-build-a-startup-community-in-new-kauffman-sketchbook-video
+- Hargadon, A. (2012).
+Lecture notes.
-- Hargadon, A.(2003). *How Breakthroughs Happen: The Surprising Truth About How Companies Innovate*.
+- Hargadon, A. (2003). *How Breakthroughs Happen: The Surprising Truth About How Companies Innovate*.
 Harvard Business School Press.
 - Khademian, A. (2002). *Working with Culture: The Way the Job Gets Done in Public Programs.* CQ Press.
 - McKinsey and Company (2012). *Can fresh thinking solve the world’s most intractable problems?*.
 Retrieved from http://mckinseyonsociety.com/downloads/reports/Social-Innovation/SocialInnovationPages_Online_March%2021.pdf
 - Moore, M.H.
 (1995). *Creating Public Value: Strategic Management in Government*.
 Harvard University Press.